-Here are some key facts about vaginitis, or vaginal itching:
+Here are five key facts about vaginitis, or vaginal itching to help answer that:

 - Sexually transmitted infections can sometimes itch as well.
 Don’t overlook that possibility if you could be at risk (and by “at risk” I mean if you are having sex at all.)
 Check out my previous post about STIs.

 - Contact is often key.
 Avoid “fancy” things.
 If you are being exposed to fragrance in soaps, detergents, perfumes or even fabric softener down there, you are at risk for skin irritation.
 The thinner skin of the vulva is often much more susceptible to inflammation.
 Wash your delicates (undergarments) and your other delicates (vagina) with hypoallergenic and fragrance free products.
 Stick with cotton underwear and watch those dryer sheets too.